LucaMalavolta/PyORBIT/docs/index.rst

 Welcome to PyORBIT's documentation!
 ===================================

-PyORBIT is a code to fit your radial velocities and find new planets!
+``PyORBIT`` is a code to fit your radial velocities and find new planets!

 .. toctree::
    :maxdepth: 2
    :caption: Contents:
+   installation